DevExpress/testcafe/docs/articles/documentation/test-api/assertions/index.md

 TestCafe assertions start with the `expect` method exposed by [test controller](../test-code-structure.html#test-controller), which accepts the `actual` value argument.
 Then, the assertion method follows.
-An assertion method accepts an expected value and optionally other arguments, e.g., deep equality assertion:
+An assertion method accepts an expected value and optionally other arguments.
+For example, this is how the deep equality assertion looks like.

 ```text
 await t.expect( actual ).eql( expected, message, options );